Failure is just a step towards success. -Colleen Thomson, North Idaho STEM Charter Academy

 LEGO Education provides solutions for children in preschool through middle school, for a wide variety of topics, including science, math and language arts.
 Their systems include teacher guides with worksheet, tips, and software to support you before, during and after a lesson.
 And the learning doesn’t stop at STEM; LEGO also supports socio-emotional and cognitive skills, builds vocabulary and promotes storytelling.
 Check out some of their most popular education products to get inspired!

 Introduce young students to robotics with the WeDo 2.0 kit.
 They’ll learn about sensors, motors and simple machines as they work together to build constructions that come to life through robotics.

 Replace simple math manipulatives with the LEGO More2Math kit.
 The kit includes bricks, building elements and mini-figures that can be used with the 48 included activities (or come up with some of your own)!
 The lessons are designed to address a number of different math standards and can be compounded with the whiteboard software to take learning to a digital level.

 Encourage writing, reading and vocabulary skills with the Storystarter kit.
-Students use scenery, mini-figures and props to create vivid scenes that are used as inspiration for writing assignments.
+Students use scenery (such as big LEGO cities), mini-figures and props to create vivid scenes that are used as inspiration for writing assignments.
 It’s a creative solution to writer’s block and can be used independently or collaboratively.